aditya3322/web-crawler/README.md

 ## How to build & test

 * mvn clean compile build : used to build apis
-* mvn test : used to run Juint testcases over the AyncWebCrawler
+* mvn test : used to run testcases over the AyncWebCrawler

 ## Code Walkthrough